-4. I am a Malaysian citizen and a Singapore PR.
+3. I am a Malaysian citizen and a Singapore PR.
 I am currently in Malaysia, but I want to return to Singapore.
-Do I need the PCA to return to Singapore?
+Can I use the PCA to return to Singapore?

 For Singapore citizens, you do not need any entry approval to return to Singapore.
 However, you will be subject to the prevailing Stay-Home Notice requirements after arriving in Singapore.
-You may wish to refer to www.ica.gov.sg/covid-19 for details and updates on border control measures, as well as www.ica.gov.sg/covid-19/shn for more information about SHN issued by ICA.
-For further information, please write to ICA at ICA_Feedback@ica.gov.sg.
+You may wish to refer to safetravel.ica.gov.sg/health for details and updates on border control measures, as well as www.ica.gov.sg/covid-19/shn for more information about SHN issued by ICA.

 Yes, you may use the PCA to return to Malaysia.
 If your trip to Malaysia is less than 14 days, you may use the RGL.

 Information on entering Malaysia is available on the Malaysian Immigration Department’s webpage (https://www.imi.gov.my/portal2017/index.php/ms/sumber-dan-arkib/pengumuman/1833-Malaysia-Singapore-border-crossing-arrangement.html)

 For further advice and details, you may wish to reach out to the Malaysian Ministry of Foreign Affairs (www.kln.gov.my), the Malaysian Immigration Department (www.imi.gov.my) or the Malaysian High Commission in Singapore (www.kln.gov.my/web/sgp_Singapore).

 7. Can I apply for the PCA for my employee to enter Malaysia on this application platform?